metaesque/meta/README.md

         are interned, but my experiments show that 'foo!' is 'foo!'
-        returns True, and it appears that ALL literal strings are returned (even a string of 1025 'o's is interned)
+        returns True, and it appears that ALL literal strings are interned (even a string of 1025 'o's is interned)

    - the conditional internment allows for O(1) equality testing between strings if both are interned (falling back to the O(N) algorithm if either isn't